ADOPTED APRIL 2006; AMENDED JUNE 2019

 Article V – Executive Board

-1. The officers set forth in Article IV, the Ward Chairs or their designated alternates, and all members holding an elective city office shall constitute the Executive Board.
+1. The officers set forth in Article IV shall constitute the Executive Board.

-2. The Executive Board shall carry on the business of the Party between general meetings.
+2. The Executive Board, led by the Chair, shall carry on the business of the Party between general meetings.

-B. A quorum of the Executive Board shall consist of 5 members of the Board.
+B. A quorum of the Executive Board shall consist of a majority of the members of the Board.

 Article VII – General Party Meetings

-2. The Party will meet at least once each quarter, the time and place of these meetings to be determined by the Party Chair.
+1. The Party will hold a general Party meeting at least once each quarter, the time and place of these meetings to be determined by the Chair

-6. A quorum at the annual meeting and all general Party meetings is fifteen members.
+4. A quorum for general Party meetings is fifteen members.

 Article VIII – Notice of Resolutions

-1. Notice of resolutions stating a Party position or changing the structure of the Party organization which will be presented at a general Party meeting must be given to members at least one week prior to the date of the meeting by mail, e-mail, telephone, or direct contact; or it must be given at the immediately preceding general Party meeting.
-Resolutions will not be voted on at meetings held in June, July, or August.
+1. Notice of resolutions stating a Party position or changing the structure of the Party organization which will be presented at a general Party meeting must be given to members at least one week prior to the date of the meeting by mail, email, telephone, or direct contact; or it must be given at the immediately preceding general Party meeting.

-1. The Party will endorse no candidates in any primary elections.
-Individual Party members, officers, Ward Chairs, Precinct Chairs, and other officials are free to support any candidate of their choice, but must not so act in the name of the Party, or in their official capacities.
+1. The Party will endorse no candidates in any primary elections or non-partisan elections where one or more candidates identify as Democrats.
+Individual Party members, officers, and other officials are free to support any candidate of their choice, but must not so act in the name of the Party, or in their official capacities.

 Party meetings shall be conducted according to the latest edition of Robert’s Rules of Order, Newly Revised, unless these bylaws provide to the contrary.

-Amendment may be made to these bylaws at any regular general or annual meeting, providing the amendment has been previously submitted in writing at a general meeting, and there is a favorable vote of 2/3 of those members present and voting at the second meeting.
+Amendment may be made to these bylaws at any general Party meeting or Annual Meeting, providing the amendment has been previously submitted in writing at a general Party meeting, and there is a favorable vote of 2/3 of those members present and voting at the second meeting.
 The text of the proposed amendment shall be included in the notice of the second meeting.